-5. Parental Leave.
+6. Parental Leave

-5.1 Entitlement.
+6.1 Entitlement

-- An employee may be entitled to up to 18 weeks' unpaid parental leave to care for a child, or to make arrangements for the care of a child. - The care of a child may include time off to settle them into playgroup or nursery school, or to care for them if they are sick.
+- An employee may be entitled to up to 18 weeks' unpaid parental leave to care for a child, under the age of 18 or to make arrangements for the care of a child. - The care of a child may include time off to settle them into playgroup or nursery school, or to care for them if they are sick.

-5.2 Qualification.

-- The employee must have at least one year's service in the Company. - The child must be under the age of 18. - The employee must be the parent of the child, named on his or her birth certificate. - Or, the employee will have adopted a child, under the age of 18.
-(The entitlement lasts for five years from the date they formally adopt the child, or until their 18th birthday whichever is sooner.) - Or, the employee will have taken over formal parental responsibility for a child under 5, in line with the Children Act 1989, or the Children (Scotland) Act 1995. - Or, the employee is the parent, adopting parent, or has formal parental responsibility, for a child under 18. - If both parents work for the Company, each one will be entitled to the leave at the same time. - Managers must be satisfied that the employee has reasonable grounds for the leave, and may request evidence of this.
+To qualify for parental leave, the employee must have at least one year's continuous service in the Company and:

+- Be the parent of the child named on his or her birth certificate; or - Have adopted a child, under the age of 18; or - Have taken over formal parental responsibility for a child under 18, in line with the Children Act 1989, or the Children (Scotland) Act 1995.

-5.3 Notification.
+If both parents work for the Company, each one will be entitled to the leave at the same time.

+Managers must be satisfied that the employee has reasonable grounds for the leave and may request evidence of this.

-- Employees must inform their Manager, in writing, at least 21 days before they want the leave to start. - They will need to confirm both the start and end dates of the parental leave, and include any request for annual leave, if they want to combine the two - They will need to let their manager see any relevant documents which confirm: - they are the parent, adopting parent, or have acquired formal parental responsibility, for the child; - the child's date of birth: - the expected date of placement, if adopting; - the child's entitlement to disability living allowance (if applicable); and why they are requesting parental leave, for example to care for the child.
+- Employees must inform their Manager, in writing, at least 21 days before they want the leave to start. - They will need to confirm both the start and end dates of the parental leave, and include any request for annual leave, if they want to combine the two. - They will need to let their manager see any relevant documents which confirm: - They are the parent, adopting parent, or have acquired formal parental responsibility, for the child; - The child's date of birth; - The expected date of placement, if adopting; - Why they are requesting parental leave, for example to care for the child.

-5.4 Exceptions and variations.
+6.4 Exceptions and variations

 - Employees may be limited to taking four weeks each year, unless their manager agrees, in exceptional circumstances, to the full 18 weeks. - If the employee works part-time, their entitlement will be calculated on a pro-rata basis. - If the employee does not work a five-day working pattern, their manager will work out an equivalent leave entitlement. - If an employee wants to combine parental leave with other types of leave, such as maternity or adoption leave, they will still need to apply for those separately. - Whilst on parental leave, an employee will still be entitled to their full annual leave entitlement.
-However, they won't be entitled to any public or general holidays that fall during the period of leave. - Parental leave cannot be taken after the date of the child's 5th or 18th birthday, or from five years after the child was placed with the employee for adoption.
-The only exception is if a manager postpones their parental leave.
+However, they won't be entitled to any public or general holidays that fall during the period of leave. - Parental leave cannot be taken after the date of the child's 18th birthday.
+The only exception is if a manager postpones their parental leave

-5.5 Postponement of parental leave.
+6.5 Postponement of parental leave

-- Managers may postpone a request for leave, for up to six months, if it can be shown that the Department would be significantly affected in a detrimental way. - However, they cannot do this without the employee's agreement if the employee has already given notice to take leave immediately after their child is born, or placed with them for adoption. - If parental leave is postponed, the employee will receive a letter within 7 days of their request, confirming why it has been postponed, and the alternative dates when they can take the leave. - These alternative dates must be within six months of the start date of the original leave request.
+- Managers may postpone a request for leave, for up to six months, if it can be shown that the Service would be significantly affected in a detrimental way. - However, they cannot do this without the employee's agreement if the employee has already given notice to take leave immediately after their child is born or placed with them for adoption. - If parental leave is postponed, the employee will receive a letter within 7 days of their request, confirming why it has been postponed, and the alternative dates when they can take the leave. - These alternative dates must be within six months of the start date of the original leave request.

-6. Time of for Dependants.
+7. Time of to care for Dependants

-6.1 Entitlement.
+7.1 Entitlement